Harley Academy

 • Committing to such an in-depth experience before you know if you actually want to pursue aesthetic medicine as a specialty, whether full- or part-time

-• One-to-one mentoring sessions take place at our flagship City of London location, Harley Academy Threadneedle Street.
-This is a 5 minute walk from Bank station.
-Whilst we have trainees from all over the UK - and the world - we understand that not everyone is able to travel to London even though advance booking is available
+• Hands-on mentoring sessions take place at our flagship City of London location, Harley Academy London or at Harley Academy Manchester.
+Our Harley Academy London campus at Threadneedle Street is a 5 minute walk from Bank station, whilst Harley Academy Manchester is in an easily accessible Quay Street location.
+Whilst we have trainees from all over the UK - and the world - we understand that not everyone is able to travel to our aesthetics schools even though advance booking is available

 • Higher initial outlay may take a few months to recoup once you start practising.
 However, you will receive your certification following completion of the Foundation Training element of your Level 7.
 This allows you to gain your professional insurance so you can start practising aesthetics whilst you continue to train for your Diploma qualification.